gulkaiyr13/SpringMid/README.md

 Usage
 To use the SpringMid project, follow these steps:

-Clone the repository to your local machine:
+1) Clone the repository to your local machine:

-bash
-Copy code
 git clone https://github.com/your-username/springmid.git

-Set up your database configuration in application.properties.
+2)Set up your database configuration in application.properties.

-Build the project using Maven:
+3)Build the project using Maven:

-bash
-Copy code
 mvn clean package

-Run the application:
+4) Run the application:

-bash
-Copy code
 java -jar target/springmid.jar

-Access the application through the provided endpoints.
+5) Access the application through the provided endpoints.

 Dependencies
 The project uses the following dependencies: